 The Contractor shall provide two (2) complete "Train the Trainer" programs of instruction for the RDUAA's training department personnel.
 One program, Operator Orientation, will be designed for Bus Operator Instructors, Street Supervisors and Dispatchers.
 A second program, Maintenance Orientation, will be designed for maintenance training personnel.
 This training is to be conducted at the RDUAA's facility and will be developed to encompass familiarization, operation, unique characteristics, service, and safety concerns of the vehicle and its systems.
 The Operator Orientation programs will be approximately four (4) hours in length and shall be a combination of classroom instruction and hands-on instruction, the latter being presented on and around the bus.
-The Maintenance Orientation shall be minimum of two (2) four-hour sessions in length and shall be a combination of classroom and hands-on instruction.
-The Contractor shall also provide a training video for instructors to use for training bus operators on the operation of the bus.
+The Maintenance Orientation shall be minimum of two (2) four-hour sessions in length and shall be a combination of video for instructors to use for training bus operators on the operation of the bus.